Hesperian Health Guides

 or

-age 1 month or more give 40 mg per kg of body weight each day, divided into 2 doses.
+• give cefaclor by mouth for 7 to 10 days.
+Give 40 mg per kg of body weight, divided into 2 doses a day.
 If you cannot weigh the child, dose by age:

 or